7 Ideas to Optimize First Response Time (FRT) And Keep Users Happy

 A fast and efficient FRT can make customers feel valued, respected, and taken care of.
 On the other hand, a slow response time can leave users feeling frustrated, ignored, and even outraged.

 With so much riding on the FRT, optimizing this help desk metric is crucial to keep your users happy and your business thriving.
 In this blog post, we'll explore seven ideas to help you do just that.
-We’ll also review its pros and cons, how to calculate it on InvGate Service Desk, and best practices.
+We’ll also review its pros and cons, how to calculate it on InvGate Service Management, and best practices.

 Let's dive into this complete overview of the FRT metric in customer service!